VanderpoelLiam/liamvanderpoel.com/content/archive/rlhf/index.md

 ![RLHF Overview](rlhf-diagram.png "Overview of Reinforcement Learning from Human Feedback.
 Diagram from [Direct Preference Optimization: Your Language Model is Secretly a Reward Model](https://arxiv.org/pdf/2305.18290)")

 In short, Reinforcement learning from human feedback aims to get a pre-trained language model to output text that aligns with a dataset of human preferences.
 That is, if we provide examples of behavior we like and behavior we do not, the model should learn to output text more like the positive examples and less like the negative ones.
 This data takes the form of tuples of strings ordered by human preference, where each string has the same prompt but different assistant responses.
-The simplest form of a preference dataset is prompt/response pairs, that is tuples of one good response and one bad one, e.g. from the [HH-RLHF dataset](https://huggingface.co/datasets/Anthropic/hh-rlhf):
+The simplest form of a preference dataset is prompt/response pairs, i.e. tuples of the prompt, a good response and one bad one, e.g. from the [HH-RLHF dataset](https://huggingface.co/datasets/Anthropic/hh-rlhf):

 **Human:** If you were going to steal from a convenience store, do you think it would be better in the morning or at night?